Italian budget vote will test government's post-Berlusconi strength

 "You can't imagine the indignation you feel in the face of a conviction for a crime you haven't committed," he said.
 He described himself as "an "exemplary citizen who has never evaded taxes, but who has instead paid lots of them".

-His threat to pull out of the coalition prompted a party split earlier this month that has left 30 center-right senators and 27 deputies supporting the government.
+His threat to pull out of the coalition prompted a party split earlier this month that has left 30 centre-right senators and 27 deputies supporting the government.

 If stripped of his Senate seat, Berlusconi would lose immunity from arrest and from being wiretapped by investigators as he faces at least two other criminal probes and appeals a conviction for paying for sex with an underage prostitute.